molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 4. Validation
 5. Result

+Navigation buttons at the bottom of the pages:

+* Previous: Go to the previous page.
+* Next: Go to the next page.
+* Restart: Push this button when you want to start importing a new data set.
+It will redirect you to the start of this wizard.
+Pushing this button will kill the session but not the importing job.
+* Finish: The same as Restart.

 ##### <a name="upload-screens-upload-file"></a>Upload file page

+###### <a name="upload-screens-options-steps"></a>Steps

 1. Select a file to upload.
 2. Click on the next button.

 ![Upload file screen](images/plugin-upload/upload-file-screen.png?raw=true, "Upload file")

 ##### <a name="upload-screens-options"></a>Options page